CoreELEC/remotes/README.md

 **Credits**

-Many individuals and entities worldwide have contributed to The Repository.
+Many entities worldwide have contributed to The Repository.
 The Repository acknowledges each of them, and thanks them for their time, effort, and contribution.

 **Disclaimer**